-Rotem, 23, is from Shorashim, a conservative community village in the Galilee.
-Before becoming a Shlicha, Rotem worked in several different educational organizations where he focused mainly on Jewish education and teaching Hebrew to new Olim from around the world.
+Rotem, 23, is from Shorashim, a Masorati (Conservative) community village in the Galilee.
+Before becoming a Shlicha, Rotem worked in several different educational organizations where she focused mainly on Jewish education and teaching Hebrew to new Olim from around the world.
 Rotem has served as commander in the education unit of the IDS, working with new immigrants and Druze soldiers.

 Pozez JCC of Northern Virginia